priyanaren0105/mobile-test-eng-take-home-1/README.md

     - Commit your code changes and videos.
     - Push your changes to a new branch.

-5. **Open a Pull Request**
+5. **Create a Fork**
-    - Open a PR OR send us a link of your own version in github.
+    - Send us a link of your version in github.
-    - Ensure your PR includes:
+    - Ensure your README includes:
       - Notes describing your process
       - Code changes
       - Videos of test run-throughs